 Beavers are aged 6–8 years.
 There are over 2600 Beavers in Berkshire enjoying their Scouting across approximately 140 Beaver Colonies.
 There are a variety of activity and challenge badges which they work towards to gain their Chief Scout’s Bronze Award.

-The county has two County Beaver Scout Leaders (CBSLs): Kirsty Aldridge and Joe Halls.
+Kirsty Aldridge is the Assistant County Commissioner for Beaver Scouts, and Joe Halls is the County Beaver Scout Leader.
 Kirsty takes the lead for organising and chairing Meetings for Assistant District Commissioners (ADCs) & District Beaver Scout Leaders (DBSLs).
 Joe takes the lead in identifying support activities as well as promoting effective communication – including social media.

 I’m Kirsty.
 I took out my first adult appointment while at University in Birmingham, ran a Cub Pack there and completed my Wood Badge in West District.
 I then moved to Slough where I was soon involved in the Cub section at 1st Slough and I remained there until 2003.
 I then became ADC(CS).
 I was asked to take on ADC(BS) after moving to Bracknell as there was a vacancy which I accepted.
 County have called and I am looking forward to this new role.